Shtifan/Chess-Solver/README.md

 Run the main script with:

 ```
-python chess_solve.py
+python chess_solve.py [--invert_fen]
 ```

-This will analyze the default image specified in config.py and output a solved image.
+This will analyze the image specified in config.py and output a solved image.

 ### Command-Line Options